brian-j-smith/Mamba.jl/doc/mcmc.rst

 	* **Logical nodes** (``MCMCLogical``) are terms that are deterministic functions of other nodes.
 	* **Input nodes** (not shown) are any other model terms and data types that are considered to be fixed quantities in the analysis.

-``MCMCStochastic`` and ``MCMCLogical`` are inherited from the base :ref:`section-AbstractVariate` type and can be used with operators and in functions defined for that type.
+``MCMCStochastic`` and ``MCMCLogical`` are inherited from the base :ref:`section-Variate` type and can be used with operators and in functions defined for that type.
 The sampling functions in ``MCMCModel`` each correspond to a block of one or more model parameters (stochastic nodes) to be sampled from a target distribution (e.g. full conditional) during the simulation.
 Finally, ``MCMCChain`` stores simulation output for a given model.
 Detailed information about each type is provided in the subsequent sections.

 .. toctree::
 	:maxdepth: 1